 - Check the classified ads in local newspapers (many newspapers let you search classified ads online for free).

 While you adapt to your new country, you will want to be close to services and businesses, especially if you don’t have a driver’s license.
 Things to consider include the location or distance to:

 - Child friendly neighbourhoods (for example, a neighbourhood that is close to where children need and want to go such as schools, parks and playgrounds)

 When you first arrive, you may have to rely on public transportation that is close and convenient for shopping or other appointments.
 So, consider how close you are to a good transportation system.

-By thinking of your housing requirements before you leave for Canada, you’ll be in a great position to find housing that is affordable, safe, convenient, and just right for you!
+By planning your short-term housing requirements before you arrive in Canada, you’ll be in a great position to find housing that is affordable, safe, convenient, and just right for you!